Reviews You Can Rely On

 Credit: Ryan Huetter

-Lastly, we also considered the quality of the insole.
+However, finely tuned models can surprise without needing bulky midsoles.
+Despite its unassuming trim build, one tester was surprised at how cushy the Katabatic LT Low GTX felt underfoot.
+We attribute some of this success to its great insole, which we also consider.
 Some manufacturers view the insole as just an opportunity to add cushioning and improve the fit of the footbed.
 We appreciate manufacturers that take the insole as an opportunity to add support to the heel and arch.
-The stiffest insole award goes to the Keen models, while the Salomon, Vasque, and Merrell products also beefed up their insoles by adding a second, more dense layer of foam to the back half of the foot.
+The stiffest insole award goes to the Keen models, while the Salomon and Merrell products also beefed up their insoles by adding a second, more dense layer of foam to the back half of the foot.
 This extra support does not take away from comfort in the footbed.
 While many hikers see buying third-party insoles as automatic, hiking shoes are not cheap, and we like included insoles that aren't either.

 We also like to consider the stack height of the shoe, as in how tall you are standing above the ground, as this can decrease the feeling of stability unless that height is remedied by a well-designed heel cup, or by the width of the shoe.
 We found that a model like the Anacapa 2 did a much better job at improving stability despite being quite tall than the Oboz Sawtooth X Low, which did not extend the ankle collar high enough.